wmtiger/AdMobAne/README.md

 05/10/2014<br>
 Added Banner Rotation method.<br>
 Similar to moveBanner it is now possible to use rotateBanner for Manual Banner rotation.<br>
-This,together eith moveBanner, will also allow to create more complex banner animations.<br>
+This, together with moveBanner, will also allow to create more complex banner animations.<br>
 20/09/2014<br>
 Air SDK ver.15 ha been release.<br>
 The latest SDK fix also the issue of duplicated Jar library in the application.<br>